expo/expo/docs/versions/unversioned/sdk/permissions.md

 ### `Expo.Permissions.CAMERA`

+The permission type for photo and video taking.

+### `Expo.Permissions.AUDIO_RECORDING`

-The permission type for camera access.
+The permission type for audio recording.

 ### `Expo.Permissions.CONTACTS`